ncuskey/urban-train/README.md

 - **Size-based zoom filtering**: Features appear progressively based on area and zoom level
 - **Robust error handling**: Multiple safety layers prevent crashes from invalid data
 - **Ocean seeding**: Labels start inside their designated rectangles for faster convergence
+- **Consistent styling**: Ocean labels use the same CSS styling as other labels for visual consistency

 ### 🎯 **Interactive Features**
 - **Pan and zoom** with smooth performance